JNEdfritzsche/JNECalculations/content/markdown/voltage_drop_nec.md

 - A maximum of **3%** on the branch circuit or the feeder individually.
 - A maximum of **5%** combined total from the service point to the final outlet.

-These are Informational Notes, which under NEC 90.5(C) are explanatory and **not enforceable as Code requirements**.
-They are routinely written into project specifications as hard limits, so in practice they are usually treated as such.

-To accommodate this, conductors must be upsized when necessary to lower overall circuit impedance.
+Conductors must be upsized when necessary to lower overall circuit impedance.

 ---